Staff

 Alex Sweeny

-Alex Sweeny works in the Business Affairs Division.
+Alex Sweeny works as part of the Human Resources and Corporate Communications Teams.
 Alex earned her BSc (Hon) in Archaeology from Trent University and a Post-Graduate Certificate in Museum and Gallery Studies from Georgian College.
-Alex serves as the HR & Communications Coordinator in the Business Affairs Division.

 Douglas Todd

-Douglas Todd works in the Operations Division.
+Douglas Todd works in Operations.
 Doug holds an Applied Research archaeological license from the province of Ontario.
-A former award-winning journalist, Doug has over fifteen years experience as a heritage professional, both as a field archaeologist and materials analyst specializing in chipped lithics.
+A former award-winning journalist, Doug has over twenty five years experience as a heritage professional, both as a field archaeologist and materials analyst specializing in chipped lithics.

 Lauren Vince

-Lauren Vince works in the Planning Division.
+Lauren Vince works in the Planning Assessment Practice Area.
 Lauren earned her Honours BA at the University of Toronto.
-She holds an Applied Research archaeological license from the province of Ontario with over 10 years experience in archaeological fieldwork, laboratory processing, Euro-Canadian artifact analysis, laboratory coordination and administrative experience for the Operations Division and Planning Division.
+She holds an Applied Research archaeological license from the province of Ontario with over 10 years experience in archaeological fieldwork, laboratory processing, Euro-Canadian artifact analysis, laboratory coordination and administrative experience for Operations and Planning Assessment.

 Laura Wickett

-Laura Wickett works in the Cultural Heritage Division.
+Laura Wickett works in the Cultural Heritage Practice Area.
 She earned her BA (Hons) in Fine Arts from the University of Guelph and a Diploma in Heritage Conservation from the Willowbank School of Restoration Arts.
 Laura has over seven years’ experience working in heritage planning and conservation.

 Thanos Webb

-Thanos Webb works in the Mitigation Division.
+Thanos Webb works in the Historical Archaeology Practice Area.
 Thanos earned his BA in Anthropology from Southern Methodist University and a MA in Anthropology (Nautical Archaeology) from Texas A&M University.
 He has over 25 years of underwater and land-based archaeological experience in the United States, Greece, and Canada.
-Thanos holds a Professional archaeological license from the province of Ontario and has worked as an archaeologist for over 10 years.
+Thanos holds a Professional archaeological license from the province of Ontario and has worked here as an archaeologist for over 10 years.

 Rebecca Weston